CALL US NOW: 0207-700-2354

 A photographic fiction

-“For me, photography is pure fiction,” Moon has said, “even if it comes from life.
+“For me, photography is pure fiction,” Sarah Moon has said, “even if it comes from life.
 I photograph people, of course, as I do nature – trees, flowers, animals – but I charge it with something other than reality, with feeling, with a certain feeling depending on the day.
 I compare myself to reportage photographers, who make some sort of statement about life.
 I don’t believe that I am making any defined statement.
 Instead, I am expressing something, an echo of the world maybe.”

 Fashion photography is only a small part of what Sarah Moon does, although she worked for 20 years for French perfume brand Cacherel and worked with Chanel, Sonia Rykiel, Comme des Garcons, and all the fashion magazines of note including Elle and Vogue in many different countries.